 Markers are objects used to insert an instance of data onto a map to create a special effect such as smoke, sun rays, water, or river flow.

-When placed, markers are only visible in the editor, and only their effects can be seen in-game.
+When placed, markers themselves are only visible in the editor, with only the effects they produce being able to be seen in-game.

 There are three types of markers: Action, Scar, and Water, each with their own unique function and settings.

 Regardless of type, all markers are found within the Object Browser.

 To add a marker to your map, Select it from the Object Browser and Drag it onto your map.

 Once placed on your map, you can Right-Click it in the Scenario Tree (within whatever layer you placed it in) and choose +Add... to choose the Action you want to add.

 Action markers are used to add effects to a map such as smoke, steam, or sun rays.
 There are two types of Action Markers, Single and Line.

 - Single action markers add a single effect to a location.